 - Suppose a company bought machinery for $ 2,500 ten years ago.
+The company has to decide whether it is good to replace the machinery and buy a new one or continue with the old one.
 The present value of the machinery is $1,000 after depreciation.
-Suppose, the replacement cost for that machinery comes out to be $2,000.
-Now the company has to decide that is it a good idea to replace the machinery and buy a new one or to continue with the old one.
+Suppose the replacement cost for that machinery comes out to be $2,000.

 - In this case, the management should replace the machinery since it will add value to the business in the future.

 - A company has been using its machinery for several years, and theBook Value of Assets is the asset's value in the books of records of a company or an institution at any given instance.
 Assets Book Value Formula = Total Value of an Asset – Depreciation – Other Expenses Directly Related to it book value of the assetBook Value Of The AssetBook Value of Assets is the asset's value in the books of records of a company or an institution at any given instance.
 Assets Book Value Formula = Total Value of an Asset – Depreciation – Other Expenses Directly Related to it is $ 5,000.
 The remaining useful life of the assetRemaining Useful Life Of The AssetUseful life is the estimated time period for which the asset is expected to be functional and can be put to use for the company’s core operations.
 It serves as an important input for calculating depreciation for assets which affects the profitability and carrying value of the assets. is two years now.
 If, after two years, the asset value becomes $ 8,000, and the discount rate is 5%, the present value of the replacement cost will be $ 8,000 / (1.05)*(1.05) = $ 7,256.